Orbit + tremolo

 - Angular Velocity (deg/s)

 - Orbit speed in degrees per second when Rate Mode is Seconds.
 360 deg/s = one revolution per second; 0 holds still.
 Active only in Seconds mode.
+Slider range is set on the Advanced tab (default 0-720).

 - Beat Velocity (beats/rev)

 - Beats per full revolution when Rate Mode is Beats: smaller = faster spin.
 Combined with host tempo to set orbit speed.
 Active only in Beats mode.
+Slider range is set on the Advanced tab (default 0.1-400, log).

 - modulation rate mode